How to prepare for the end of the Energy Bill Relief Scheme

 What should I do if I want to sign a new energy contract?

-If you’re on a variable rate, including out-of-contract and deemed rates, the volatility in the energy market could mean you’re overpaying for energy.
+If you’re on a variable rate, including out-of-contract and deemed rates, you're probably overpaying for energy.
 Although we can predict what will happen with future energy prices, it’s worth comparing business energy suppliers to see if you can get a competitive fixed-rate deal.

 Fixing your rates is the only way to give your business some certainty around the cost of its energy bills and protect against any future price rises.
 Our tech-enabled experts are on hand to talk you through your options and help you work out what’s best for your business.